puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_exported.markdown

 ### Timing

 An exported resource becomes available to other nodes as soon as PuppetDB finishes storing the catalog that contains it.
-This is a multi-step process, and may not happen immediately:
+This is a multi-step process and may not happen immediately:

 * The puppet master must have compiled a given node's catalog at least once before its resources become available.
 * When the puppet master submits a catalog to PuppetDB, it is added to a queue and stored as soon as possible.
 Depending on the PuppetDB server's workload, there may be a slight delay between a node's catalog being compiled and its resources becoming available.